 If you are currently holding a property during this phase of the market and you don’t want to sell, I’ll offer you some suggestions to help you protect your equity.

 - Make sure you have plenty of equity.
 People who have only 20% equity will quickly get wiped out.
 If you have more than 50% equity and a 50% loan-to-value ratio on your mortgage, you should be safe.

 - Make sure you can easily cover your expenses with your current cash flow during these tough times.
 You may have to put up with a high amount of vacancies during this period and want to make sure you are safe.

 - Be patient.
 Some markets take a few years to turn around.
 Others can take a decade or more to get back into shape.

 The good news is that most areas except the rust belt and former manufacturing hubs like Detroit will eventually come back, you just have to be willing to wait it out.

-If you want to learn more about building a stream of passive income through real estate, join my Building Wealth Through Real Estate community to get step-by-step guidance on building your own portfolio.
+If you want to learn more about building a stream of passive income through real estate, join my Wealth Builder’s University community to get step-by-step guidance on building your own portfolio.